Reinis-FRP/test-gitbooks/developers/optimistic-oracle-v3/data-asserter.md

 # 💾 Data Asserter

-This section covers the [DataAsserter contract](https://github.com/UMAprotocol/dev-quickstart-oov3/blob/master/src/DataAsserter.sol), which is available in the Optimistic Oracle V3 [quick-start repo](https://github.com/UMAprotocol/dev-quickstart-oov3).
+This section covers the [Data Asserter contract](https://github.com/UMAprotocol/dev-quickstart-oov3/blob/master/src/DataAsserter.sol), which is available in the Optimistic Oracle V3 [quick-start repo](https://github.com/UMAprotocol/dev-quickstart-oov3).
 This tutorial shows an example of how to build an arbitrary data asserter contract, using the UMA [Optimistic Oracle V3 (OOV3)](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/optimistic-oracle-v3/implementation/OptimisticOracleV3.sol) contract.
 This enables you to assert to the correctness of some off-chain process and store the output on-chain.
 This tutorial acts as a starting point to show how the OOV3 can be flexibility used in a sample integration.

 ### Data Asserter

 This smart contract allows data providers to assert the correctness of a data point, within any arbitrary data set, and bring the result on-chain.
 This contract is designed to be maximally open ended, enabling any kind of data to be asserted.
 For example, and for illustrative purposes of this tutorial, we will assert weather data on-chain.
 Note, though, that this kind of assertion flow and the associated OOV3 integration could build a wide range of assertions with arbitrary complexity.
 For example you could use the same structure to bring on-chain complex data associated with Beacon chain validator set to build a Liquid staking derivative, enable complex off-chain computation with on-chain outputs or anything that has a defined deterministic input output relationship.

-Anyone can assert a data point against the DataAsserter contract, with a known dataId and datapoint.
+Anyone can assert a data point against the Data Asserter contract, with a known dataId and datapoint.
 Independent 3rd parties can then verify the correctness of this data against the dataId.

 For our example we will be asserting the output of a very simple numerical computation: `69+420`.
 This is meant to show the basic idea without overcomplicating the off-chain part.
 Note, though, that the `dataId` prop used here could represent any kind of unique data identifier (a row in a database table, a validator address or a complex structure used to associate any kind of data to a given value.